RT-LOC/docs/docs/getstarted/distance_tracking_introduction.md

 # Distance Tracking

 ## Introduction
-The Distance Tracking System is a variation of a `Mobile Adhoc Network` or `MANET`.
-It allows you to measure distances between different tags that have joined an adhoc network.
+The Distance Tracking System is a variation of a `Mobile Ad-hoc Network` or `MANET`.
+It allows you to measure distances between different tags that have joined an ad-hoc network.
-The tags join the adhoc network and immediately start ranging.
+The tags join the ad-hoc network and immediately start ranging.
 This means **no infrastructure** is needed and the whole administration and regulation of the network is done automagically.

 Note: in a Distance Tracking system there are no anchors, and no positions are calculated, just distances!